T-cell lymphoma: Epidemiology

 While the incidence of Non-Hodgkin's lymphoma has plateaued, the rate of T-cell lymphomas has gradually increased over the past few years.
 However, due to the low frequency and lack of research performed on the disease, the number of cases is relatively underrepresented in comparison to other non-Hodgkin lymphomas.

 Cases are more common in those of Native American descent followed by Caucasian ancestry, however, the epidemiology can vary greatly between the different subtypes.
-The incidence of T-cell lymphoma are slightly higher in men than in women in all categories of race, with cases increasing in frequency with age for most subtypes.
+The incidence of T-cell lymphoma is slightly higher in men than in women in all categories of race, with cases increasing in frequency with age for most subtypes.

-In Asia, T/NK-cell neoplasms are more common as a result of host factors and the higher prevalence of human T-cell leukemia virus-1 (HTLV1) and Epstein–Barr virus (EBV).
-While enteropathy-associated T-cell lymphoma (EATCL) is more common among Irish and Welsh populations.
+In Asia, T/NK-cell neoplasms are more common as a result of host factors and the higher prevalence of human T-cell leukemia virus-1 (HTLV1) and Epstein–Barr virus (EBV), while enteropathy-associated T-cell lymphoma (EATCL) is more common among Irish and Welsh populations.